Netflix/atlas/CONTRIBUTING.md

 ### Reporting Issues or Feature Requests

 Issues and feature requests are managed via [GitHub issues][issue].
-When filing an issue for a bug, we would appreciate if you check open issues to see if there are any similar requests.
+When filing an issue for a bug, we would appreciate if you first check open issues to see if there are any similar requests.
-If there is a match, then

 When **reporting a bug**, then please include the following: